greg-raven/grus/_posts/2013-03-28-55-reasons-why-california-is-the-worst-state-in-america.md

 ---
-title: '55 Reasons Why California Is The Worst State in America'
+title: "55 Reasons Why California Is The Worst State in America"
 layout: post
 categories:
 - Information